Capability Controllers (new capability system)

 prepare(signer: AuthAccount) {

-// store the resource
+// save the resource

 signer.save(<- HelloWorld.createGreeting(greeting: greeting), to: /storage/MyGreeting)